RyanCCollins/On-the-Map/On-The-Map/README.md

 {% highlight raw %}
 func taskForPOSTMethod(method: String, parameters: [String : AnyObject], jsonBody: [String:AnyObject], completionHandler: (result: AnyObject!, error: NSError?) -> Void) -> NSURLSessionDataTask {
 {% endhighlight %}

+###__PUT Requests__
+To update data, you can run it through a query, using the taskForGetMethod.
+If a result is returned, you can replace it by using the taskForPutMethod.

+###__Query Requests__
+You can easily query the Parse data store by passing parameters in the taskForGETMethod.
+Simply create a dictionary containing a key value pair and pass them into the taskForGETMethod like so:
+{% highlight raw %}
+let parameters = [String : AnyObject]
+taskForGETMethod(parameters)
+{% endhighlight %}

+NOTE: This is currently only available using the "where" method for the StudentLocations when searching for an Object ID.
+More functionality will be added at a later time.

 ###__More Features__
 ---